The five foundations for strong OT security

 It lets manufacturers make real-time decisions driven by OT data and business insights.
 This insight helps organisations compete and meet rising customer expectations in today’s fast-moving market.

 While plenty of quick wins can be made, a strategic IT / OT convergence approach is essential.
-By connecting standalone OT equipment and IoT devices to the business’s IT infrastructure and internet, manufacturers create a massive attack surface for cyber-criminals to exploit.
+By connecting standalone OT equipment and IoT devices to the business’s IT infrastructure and internet, manufacturers create a massive attack surface for cyber criminals to exploit.
 Manufacturers must overcome these difficulties and put a robust security strategy in place.
 Otherwise, in this connected ecosystem, a single threat can take down operations across the entire business.

 Preparing a secure foundation for digitalisation